-Veterans and Hearing Loss: VA Requirements
+Veterans and 3m Hearing Protection Lawsuit: VA Requirements

 Hearing damage and hearing loss is a widespread occurrence in the military.
 The most common areas where these noises occur are in artillery, the infantry, proximity to airplane engines, and the armor division.
 The loud sounds of close-range rifles and loud impact noises can have a lasting effect on hearing loss.

 In 1992, there was a study of Finnish military conscripts who were actively involved in the firing range.
 It was determined that after 200 – 300 rounds of ammunition were fired from the rifles that there was a clinical loss of hearing, but not necessarily noticeable to the person involved.